zitadel/terraform-provider-zitadel/docs/resources/project_v2.md

 ### Required

 - `name` (String) Name of the project
+- `org_id` (String) ID of the organization the project belongs to.
+Required because the v2 CreateProject API takes the organization as an explicit request field.

 ### Optional

 - `has_project_check` (Boolean) ZITADEL checks if the org of the user has permission to this project
-- `org_id` (String) ID of the organization.
-If not provided, the organization of the authenticated user/service account is used.
 - `private_labeling_setting` (String) Defines from where the private labeling should be triggered, supported values: PRIVATE_LABELING_SETTING_UNSPECIFIED, PRIVATE_LABELING_SETTING_ENFORCE_PROJECT_RESOURCE_OWNER_POLICY, PRIVATE_LABELING_SETTING_ALLOW_LOGIN_USER_RESOURCE_OWNER_POLICY
 - `project_role_assertion` (Boolean) describes if roles of user should be added in token
 - `project_role_check` (Boolean) ZITADEL checks if the user has at least one on this project